 Undoubtedly that has to do with the thriving Indigenous art market and the vitality and innovation of so many Indigenous artists, but it is more that that.
 There is an amazing amount of artistic and cultural activity going on in some very remote places, not only by Indigenous artists.
-There are film crews everywhere out in the desert and on the fringes of Arnhem Land, documentary makers, artists doing all sorts of cross-cultural projects, music recording and festival events being planned as well as Indigenous cultural production.
+There are film crews everywhere out in the desert and on the fringes of Arnhem Land, documentary makers and artists doing all sorts of cross-cultural projects, including music recording and the planning of festival events.
 Increasing numbers of remote Indigenous art centres, as well as non-Indigenous centres in Darwin and Alice Springs, are not only surviving but thriving.

-This issue of Artlink focuses on artists who work in an area loosely called the 'Top End', a geographic construction which does not recognise the border that separates the Kimberley from the NT, moves across to FNQ and also, in this instance, incorporates the 'Centre'.
-Many would argue that neither Darwin nor Alice Springs should be termed 'remote'.
-However most of the defining characteristics, including the complex cultural interface and overwhelming presence of the natural environment, apply as acutely in Darwin and Alice as they do in Maningrida or Mutujulu.
+This issue of Artlink focuses on artists who work in an area loosely called the “Top End”, a geographic construction which does not recognise the border that separates the Kimberley from the NT, moves across to FNQ and also, in this instance, incorporates the “Centre”.
+Many would argue that neither Darwin nor Alice Springs should be termed “remote'.
+But most of the defining characteristics, including the complex cultural interface and overwhelming presence of the natural environment, apply as acutely in Darwin and Alice as they do in Maningrida or Mutujulu.

 The exchanges written about in this issue are the result of long-term engagements, some of which have led to mutually beneficial creative partnerships between Indigenous and non-Indigenous artists.
 Some are straightforward and some are more complex and elaborate the highly charged nature of the enterprise of intercultural dialogue and representation.

-Like contemporary art in the rest of Australia there is a diversity of themes explored in 'remote' regions.
-Some 'whitefella' artists resist overtly specific references to 'where they are' and many remain actively hooked into contemporary art scenes in the rest of Australia and overseas.
+Like contemporary art in the rest of Australia there is a diversity of themes to be explored.
+Some “whitefella” artists resist overtly specific references to “where they are” and many remain actively hooked into contemporary art scenes in the rest of Australia and overseas.
 Others find that time spent in remote Australia is a defining experience that stays with them forever, changes their practice and continually draws them back.